Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ### Should you use YUI for that?

-While _YUI3_ is a very good library it is easy to get carried away.
+While _YUI3_ is a very good library.
+It is easy to get carried away.
 Here's some heuristic in deciding when to use _YUI3_ (or really any JavaScript at all)